vikrantshroti/react-native-albums/README.md

 This project was build using https://snack.expo.io

 ## Why snack.expo.io
--Project creation does not require any setup neither Android nor iOS SDK.
+- Project creation does not require any setup neither Android nor iOS SDK.
--No need of NPM to be running.
+- No need of NPM to be running.
--You can share demonstrate project with URL, only expo app for Android or iOS is needed.
+- You can share demonstrate project with URL, only expo app for Android or iOS is needed.